Key Takeaways

 If you're approved, sign the paperwork and pay your first premium.
 Your coverage remains active as long as you continue paying your premiums for the duration of the term.

 Finally, consider scheduling time each year to review your policy.
-You may want to update your beneficiary information if you've had any significant life changes, such as a marriage, birth or divorce.
+You may want to update your beneficiary information if you've had any significant life changes, such as a marriage, birth or divorce..

 Frequently Asked Questions

-Does level-term life insurance have cash value?
+Does level term life insurance build cash value?

 Consider permanent coverage if you want coverage that offers a death benefit and allows you to build cash value over time.
-However, these policies are often considerably more expensive than term coverage.

 What happens at the end of a level term life insurance policy?